-Ways Youth can Change the World through Community Youth Development
+Ways Youth Engagement in Community Youth Development Happens

 Youth-Led Classes — Young people of all ages can teach their peers, younger people and adults how community development works, what community is, where communities exist, and what they can do to create change in their communities.
 Through this approach, young teachers and facilitators move the levers of social change and can defeat adultism, too.

 Service Learning — Service learning deliberately immeshes classroom learning goals into serious community action that meets real needs.
 Young people can change the world this way by taking ownership of their projects, cultivating positive results and encouraging community-building throughout.

 Community Governance — When youth action councils, youth policy-makers, and government committees and commissions engage youth as partners, young people can influence, drive, lead and assess community development.

 Needs for Youth Engagement in Community Youth Development